PEZ/clerk/README.md

 A ClojureScript library designed to make it easy to get your Single Page Application to behave more like a ”regular” site would do when it comes to navigating between, and within, pages.

-Clerks takes care of the scroll positioning when:
+Clerk takes care of the scroll positioning when:
 * Navigating to a new page, e.g. if the user clicks a link to another page.
   * Scroll is set to the top of the page in these cases.
 * Navigation to target anchors within the page.